supernintendo/7/README.md

 </pre>

 ## Overview
-This repository contains various small frontend web projects by [yours truly](http://matyi.net).
-While these projects were done on a whim and are not actively maintained, they might interest you if you're curious about my work.
+This repository contains various small frontend web projects.
+While these projects were done on a whim and are not actively maintained, they might interest you if you're curious about my work. - [Michael Matyi](http://matyi.net)

 You can quickly install dependencies for and build all projects using the `./setup_all.sh` script in the main directory.